squishydough/soundboard/README.md

 ## Using the script
 The base requirements to use the script require installation of both [AutoHotKey](https://www.autohotkey.com) and [VLC Media Player](https://www.videolan.org/).
 If you want others to hear your sounds when you play them, you will have to configure some additional software.
 [I wrote an article detailing how to do this that you should check out!](https://joshpayette.dev/posts/create-your-own-soundboard)

 To start using the script, double-click `SquishySoundboard.ahk` in the main folder.
 Once the script is running, you can press `CapsLock + Spacebar` to minimize/maximize the gui, making it quick to swap to/from a game or other window.

+Use filter textbox at the top of the window to filter the items in the list.
+You can either double-click an item in the list, or press `Enter` in the textbox to play the sound.  **Note: Pressing `Enter` in the textbox only works if there is one item remaining in the category or individual items list.**  Pressing `Escape` with the window open will stop playing the sound.

 **Note: By default, Caps Lock will not work while the script is working.
 You can press `Alt + CapsLock` to toggle it on and off.**

-## Using the soundboard GUI
-Use the textbox above each list to filter the items in the list.
-You can either double-click an item in the list, or press `Enter` in the textbox to play the sound.

-When pressing enter in the filter textfield, the script will first check if there is one remaining category listed.
-If so, it will play a random sound from that category.
-If not, the script will then check if there is one remaining individual sound listed.
-If so, it will play that.

 ## Adding sounds
 When I made this script, I wanted it to be very easy to add and organize your sounds without needing to do anything with the script.
 In the project root, there is a sounds folder.
 All mp3 files you add to this folder will automatically be brought into the script as soon as you reload the script.